 ENJOYING THIS POST?
 WHY NOT PIN IT!

 The Allepey Shikara.

 Please know that we didn’t experience these for ourselves.
 But we had friends who did.
-The following is based on ours and their observations.
+The following is based on our observations and their experience.

-These are a covered longboat with a roof.
+- These are a covered longboat with a roof.
 Seating between six and twenty-two people.
 Open at the sides and filled with reclining purple velvet-covered seats.
 I thought it was important to mention that the velvet is purple.
 If you’re like me, you’ll appreciate these details.
-If you’ve ever seen the series of “The Tudors”, Henry travelled in one along the Thames.
-You get the picture.
 A bit posh, quite pricey.
 A little over the top for our liking but you might love it.